-Anti-Matrix Metalloproteinase-1 (MMP-1) is developed in rabbit using a synthetic peptide corresponding to the propeptide region of human MMP-1 (interstitial collagenase) as immunogen.
-Affinity isolated antigen specific antibody is obtained from rabbit anti-MMP-1 by immuno-specific purification which removes essentially all rabbit serum proteins, including immunoglobulins, which do not specifically bind to the peptide.
+Anti-Matrix Metalloproteinase-1 (MMP-1) is developed in rabbit using native human MMP-1 (interstitial collagenase) as immunogen.
+Whole antiserum is fractionated and then further purified by affinity chromatography on Protein G matrix to provide the IgG fraction of antiserum that is essentially free of other rabbit serum proteins.

-Rabbit Anti-MMP-1, propeptide region, may be used for the detection and localization of MMP-1 by immunoblotting.
+Rabbit Anti-MMP-1 may be used for the detection and localization of MMP-1 by various immunochemical techniques such as immunoblotting, immunoprecipitation, immunohistochemistry, and ELISA.

-Rabbit Anti-MMP-1, propeptide region, specifically binds to collagenase and does not cross-react with other MMP family members (MMP-2, MMP-3, MMP-9, etc).
-By immunoblotting against the reduced protein, the antibody reacts with bands at 53 kDa and 51 kDa (the pro-form).
-It does not react as well with non-reduced MMP-1.
-The antibody recognizes the latent forms of MMP-1.
-Although the sequence homology for the propeptide region of MMP-1 is well conserved, higher antibody concentrations may be necessary for non-human samples.
-MMP-1 has not been found in rodent species.
+Rabbit Anti-MMP-1 specifically binds to collagenase and does not cross-react with other MMP family members (MMP-2, MMP-3, MMP-9, etc).
+It reacts with both the reduced and non-reduced protein.
+By immunoblotting against the reduced protein, the antibody reacts with bands at 53 kDa and 51 kDa (the pro-form) as well as the initial active forms.

 The matrix metalloproteinases (MMPs) are a family of at least eighteen secreted and membrane-bound zincendopeptidases.
-Collectively, these enzymes can degrade all the components of the extracellular matrix, including fibrillar and non-fibrillar collagens, fibronectin, laminin and basement membrane glycoproteins.
-In general, a signal peptide, a propeptide, and a catalytic domain containing the highly conserved zinc-binding site characterizes the structure of the MMPs.
+Collectively, these enzymes can degrade all the components of the extracellular matrix, including fibrillar and non-fibrillar collagens, fibronectin, laminin, and basement membrane glycoproteins.
+In general, a signal peptide, a propertide, and a catalytic domain containing the highly conserved zinc-binding site characterize the structure of the MMPs.
 In addition, fibronectin-like repeats, a hinge region, and a C-terminal hemopexin-like domain allow categorization of MMPs into the collagenase, gelatinase, stomelysin and membrane-type MMP subfamilies.
 1-3 MMPs contain the motif His-Glu-X-X-His (X represents any amino acid) that binds zinc in the catalytic site, as well as another zinc molecule and two calcium molecules structurally.
 They fall within the matrixin subfamily and are EC designated 3.4.24.x.

 This group also contains astacin, reprolysin, and serralysin, as well as other more divergent metalloproteinases.
 All MMPs are synthesized as proenzymes, and most of them are secreted from the cells as proenzymes.
 Thus, the activation of these proenzymes is a critical step that leads to extracellular matrix breakdown.

-MMPs are considered to play an important role in wound healing, apoptosis, bone elongation, embryo development, uterine involution, angiogenesis, and tissue remodeling, and in diseases such as multiple sclerosis, Alzheimer's, malignant gliomas, lupus, arthritis, periodontis, glumerulonephritis, atherosclerosis, tissue ulceration, and in cancer cell invasion and metastasis.
-Numerous studies have shown that there is a close association between expression of various members of the MMP family by tumors and their proliferative and invasive behavior and metastaic potential.
+MMPs are considered to play an important role in wound healing, apoptosis, bone elongation, embryo development, uterine involution, angiogenesis, 4 and tissue remodeling, and in diseases such as multiple sclerosis, ^{2,5} Alzheimer's, 2 malignant gliomas, 2 lupus, arthritis, periodontis, glumerulonephritis, atherosclerosis, tissue ulceration, and in cancer cell invasion and metastasis.
+6 Numerous studies have shown that there is a close association between expression of various members of the MMP family by tumors and their proliferative and invasive behavior and metastaic potential.

 The tissue inhibitors of metalloproteinases (TIMPs) are naturally occurring proteins that specifically inhibit matrix metalloproteinases and regulate extracellular matrix turnover and tissue remodeling by forming tightbinding inhibitory complexes with the MMPs.
-Thus.
-TIMPs maintain the balance between matrix destruction. and formation.
+Thus, TIMPs maintain the balance between matrix destruction and formation.
 An imbalance between MMPs and the associated TIMPs may play a significant role in the invasive phenotype of malignant tumors.
 MMPs and TIMPs can be divided into two groups with respect to gene expression: the majority exhibit inducible expression and a small number are produced constitutively or are expressed at very low levels and are not inducible.
-Among agents that induce MMP and TIMP production are the inflammatory cytokines TNF- $\alpha$ and IL-1β.
+Among agents that induce MMP and TIMP production are the inflammatory cytokines TNF- α and IL-1\u00ed.
 A marked cell type specificity is a hallmark of both MMP and TIMP gene expression (i.e., a limited number of cell types can be induced to make these proteins).